simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 #### User override
 The police preventing a driver from doing harmful things is one subject, and a passenger preventing an artificial driver from doing harmful things is the opposite. [note h] In fact, these 2 systems could contradict each other in the car's software, but good programming might prevent this from being an issue.

+An actual problem with letting the user override the car is that they might tell it to do unethical things.
+For example, a user might tell the car to do something that kills 5 pedestrians, if the alternative is the user dying.
+However, this would be also be a form of self defense, and there is no moral concensus on what would be ethically optimal in such a situation [src 5: GENERAL DISCUSSION, para.
+1].

 ### Responsibility
+The topic of responsibility is where there is a lot of controversy in the self-driving car industry.

 #### Driverless passengers
 Typically, a passenger is always accompanied by a human driver.
 However, a self-driving car can have human passengers without a human driver.
 The extreme example of this would be a car with multiple passengers who legally can't drive.
 If the passenger can't drive, then there is nothing they can do if the computer fails to operate the vehicle on its own.
 This could potentially leave a passenger stranded, and force them to try to illegally drive the car themself.
 This means that self-driving cars need to be able to reliably function while also considering the desires of their passengers.
 For example, a passenger should be allowed to tell the car which parking space to use, but should not be able to tell the car to drive over the speed limit. **[note e]** There are also examples where it's not so clear whether the passenger should be allowed to make a decision.
 For example: which lane to use on a relatively calm highway, or whether to go through a traffic light that is about to turn yellow.